What Will Wi-Fi 8 Be? A Primer on IEEE 802.11bn Ultra High Reliability: Emerging Use Cases Driving Novel Standardization Efforts

 As Wi-Fi keeps evolving, new use cases and applications are emerging that require not only more throughput and less delay, as targeted by Wi-Fi\,7, but also a higher reliability.
-Wi-Fi\,8 is poised to meet this demand and unlock new opportunities for innovation.
 In this section, we explore some of the emerging use cases for Wi-Fi\,8, as well as the standardization and regulatory activities that are shaping its development.